kerk12/HeltecLoraV4_MicroPython_Example/README.md

 I recently purchased a Heltec V4 board and wanted to flash MicroPython and see if I can get it working on a simple LoRa TX/RX.

-In this repo, I'll be documenting the full way to get MicroPython working on this board, do a full LoRa TX/RX example, as well as get the OLED working.
+In this repo, I'll be documenting the full way to get MicroPython working on this board and add various examples on the different functionalities.

 ## Step 1 - Get the tools